 Ken’s three children played a combined 11 seasons of varsity volleyball at Henry High School.
 Two of the three played in college, Alanna at St. Johns and UCSD and Riley at Lewis and UC Santa Cruz.
 His oldest daughter has also played a season of professional ball in Italy before returning to the States to attend law school.

 Ken’s mindset while he is coaching teenage girls is founded upon a recognition of how coaches throughout his youth helped form him into the person he became.
-While only having a desire to graduate from college and pursue the dream of pro baseball, he regularly recalls how Coach Jim Dietz changed his life with a single sentence spoken to him during his third year of college.
+While only having a desire to graduate from college and pursue the dream of playing pro baseball, he regularly recalls how Coach Jim Dietz changed his life with a single sentence spoken to him during his third year of college.
 The sentence was short and simple: Kenny, you are a smart kid, you can be a doctor or lawyer if you want.
 Changed his life.

 Dennis is a native San Diegan.
 He played High School Volleyball at Patrick Henry when it was still a High School club sport as a setter during his senior year.
 After high school he continued to play in college intermeural and many years on the sand in Mission Beach.